ibowditch/userdocs/_sources/background.md.txt

    Attendance Book, which is kept at the Station.

-1. **Official confirmation** of participation is provided by the Officer In Charge (OIC) checking and signing-off on attendance records for activities that they organise.
+1. **Official confirmation** of participation is provided by the Officer In Charge (OIC) checking and signing-off on attendance records for activities that they organise, to confirm that they are accurate and complete.

 1. **Secure storage** of the Attendance records, so that they cannot be changed or altered at a later date.
 The OIC draws a line under the records, and should initial any later changes if they are approved.